Helsinki-NLP/mammoth/README.md

 ### Quick Installation:

 Follow the instructions on [this page](https://github.com/Helsinki-NLP/mammoth/tree/feat/helper/helper/bin/conf).
-This will create the virtual environment and a useful directory tree containing your MAMMOTH software.
+This will create the virtual environment and a directory tree containing the MAMMOTH software.
 The directory structure of your project home will look like this:
 ```
 .
 ├── base